contagon/handbook/handbook/26-temple-recommends.md

 #### 26.5.9.1 Members Who Were Not Previously Endowed

-After a member who was not previously endowed has been readmitted by baptism and confirmation, the bishop may interview him or her to receive a limited-use recommend (see [26.4.1](26-temple-recommends.md#2641-general-guidelines)).
+After a member who was not previously endowed has been readmitted by baptism and confirmation, the bishop may interview him or her to receive a temple recommend for proxy baptisms and confirmations (see [26.4.2](26-temple-recommends.md#2642-temple-recommends-for-newly-baptized-members)).
 This interview normally takes place within one week of the member’s confirmation.
-Male Church members must be ordained to an office in the priesthood before receiving a limited-use recommend.
+Male Church members must be ordained to an office in the priesthood before receiving a temple recommend.

 These members may not be issued recommends to receive their own endowment until one full year after the date of their readmission to the Church by baptism and confirmation.

 #### 26.5.9.2 Members Who Were Previously Endowed

 Members who were previously endowed may not receive any kind of temple recommend until their temple blessings are restored through the ordinance of restoration of blessings (see [32.17.2](32-repentance-and-membership-councils.md#32172-restoration-of-blessings)).
-When their blessings are restored, they may be issued a temple recommend.
+When their blessings are restored, they may be issued a temple recommend for endowed members.